StarManTheGamer/poly-newdocs/docs/objects/game/Player.md

 ### IsCreator:bool { property }

-Returns whether or not the player is the creator of the current game.
+Returns whether or not the player is the creator of the current place.

 {{ readonly() }}